Underage DWI Lawyer in Houston

 Houston Underage DWI Attorney

 There are many ways to defend accusations against minors accused of violating Texas' zero tolerance policy.
-The Law Office of Q. Tate Williams P.C., is a highly regarded criminal defense firm that has provided able representation in underage drunk driving cases.
+The Law Offices of Q. Tate Williams, P.C., is a highly regarded criminal defense firm that has provided able representation in underage drunk driving cases.
+Need a lawyer for an underage DWI case?
 My name is Tate and I have over 10 years of experience as a criminal defense and DWI/DUI lawyer.
 When a young driver is arrested, they will be facing consequences that can have a detrimental impact on their future.
 In addition to penalties such as jail time and fines, a guilty verdict will result in a permanent criminal record that can limit their employment, housing and educational opportunities.
 I take a strong interest in the welfare of my clients, and will seek ways to avoid or mitigate an underage driver's DWI charges and sentencing and loss of driving privileges.

-Contact a Houston DWI lawyer at my firm to find out about the DWI court process for underage drivers and your defense options.
+Reach out to a DWI lawyer at my firm to find out about the DWI court process for underage drivers and your defense options.